Nurse helping senior man at a long-term care facility

 Facilities whose staff administer vaccinations must have resident standing orders for influenza, pneumococcal, and COVID-19 vaccines.

-Make sure employees responsible for assessing, documenting, and reporting resident and employee immunization data complete the long-term care immunization rule online trainingopens in a new tab and receive an overview of reporting requirements at the time of hire.
+Make sure employees responsible for assessing, documenting, and reporting resident and employee immunization data complete the the online training below and receive an overview of reporting requirements at the time of hire.

 Frequently asked questions